NafiurSiddiqui/Pinzy/README.md

 - Using it one browser sometimes won't load the map for some reason idk yet.Especially sometimes having trouble loading the map and pins on Microsoft Edge even though cache are diabled. 🤔
 - Upon signup or login sometimes pin is not submitted to backend.Needs once or twice refreshing before you can submit the pin. 🐛

-Latter two bugs are soemthing I will be working on to fix.
-If you notice the possible issue please notify me or make a pull request.
+Latter two bugs are soemthing I will be working on to fix.If you notice the possible issue please notify me or make a pull request.
 I would be grateful to you. 🙏

 ## Live-demo

 [Demo 🔗](https://www.pinzy-demo.rf.gd/)

-**Please note** that this project is hosted on a free webhosting provider, likeinfinity free, which has restricted database, meaning usage of _PUT_ and _DELETE_ method is not applicable.
+**Please note** that this project is hosted on a free webhosting provider, like infinity free, which has restricted database, meaning usage of _PUT_ and _DELETE_ method is not applicable.
 Hence, the live-demo is limited to user signup and creation of the pin only.